birgire/wp-default-author/readme.txt

 Admins and editors can also change the default author for a single user.
 This setting takes precedence over the global setting.

 = Photo Credit =
-Plugin header picture is taken by Ólafur Jens Sigurðsson <ojsbug@gmail.com>.It's taken at Hnífsdalur, Ísafjarðarsýsla, Iceland
+Plugin header picture is taken by Ólafur Jens Sigurðsson <ojsbug@gmail.com>.
+It's taken at Hnífsdalur, Ísafjarðarsýsla, Iceland

 == Installation ==